ShadowXZT/Implicit-remote-sensing-scene.github.io/docs/README.md

-# Implicit Neural Representations for Large-scale Remote Sensing Scene
+# Implicit Neural Representations for Remote Sensing Scene

 <!-- ABOUT THE PROJECT -->
 ## About The Project